patchew-project/qemu/docs/interop/vhost-user.rst

   shared table given a UUID.
 Frontend will reply passing the fd and a zero when the operation is successful, or non-zero otherwise.
 Note that if the operation fails, no fd is sent to the backend.

+``VHOST_USER_BACKEND_SHMEM_MAP``
+  :id: 9
+  :equivalent ioctl: N/A
+  :request payload: fd and ``struct VhostUserMMap``
+  :reply payload: N/A

+  This message can be submitted by the backends to advertise a new mapping to be made in a given VIRTIO Shared Memory Region.
+Upon receiving the message, The front-end will mmap the given fd into the VIRTIO Shared Memory Region with the requested ``shmid``.
+A reply is generated indicating whether mapping succeeded.

+  Mapping over an already existing map is not allowed and request shall fail.
+  Therefore, the memory range in the request must correspond with a valid, free region of the VIRTIO Shared Memory Region.
+Also, note that mappings consume resources and that the request can fail when there are no resources available.

+``VHOST_USER_BACKEND_SHMEM_UNMAP``
+  :id: 10
+  :equivalent ioctl: N/A
+  :request payload: ``struct VhostUserMMap``
+  :reply payload: N/A

+  This message can be submitted by the backends so that the front-end un-mmap a given range (``shm_offset``, ``len``) in the VIRTIO Shared Memory Region with the requested ``shmid``.
+Note that the given range shall correspond to the entirety of a valid mapped region.
+  A reply is generated indicating whether unmapping succeeded.

 .. _reply_ack: